 Usually four-year institution applications require an essay (sometimes called a personal statement).
 Ask an AACC professor to discuss topic ideas and/or review your essay before you submit.

 The Writing Center also offers free help with transfer essays and personal statements.

 Choose your reference providers carefully and give them at least three weeks to complete and submit your reference.
 Don’t forget to send thank-you notes when they’ve completed the task.

 Our Employment Services team can help you prepare for college interviews too.

 Make sure to submit your FAFSA and understand any requirements for scholarship consideration.

-Set a reminder to request an official AACC transcript after each semester following your application submission.
+Set a reminder to request an official AACC transcript after each term following your application submission.
 After all, if you’ve completed more coursework or improved your GPA, you want your four-year institution to know.

-Build relationships with an admissions counselor at your four-year institution and ask their help to ensure you’ve fulfilled all requirements.
+Build relationships with an admissions counselor at your four-year institution and ask for their help to ensure you’ve fulfilled all requirements.